Schadonia

 Schadonia is a genus of lichen-forming fungi.
 Established by German lichenologist Gustav Wilhelm Körber in 1859, this genus of crustose lichens is characterised by its black, sessile apothecia (fruiting bodies), ascospores, and growth on mosses, plant debris, and rocks in montane habitats.
-While traditionally placed in the family Ramalinaceae, recent studies have suggested its classification may be uncertain within the order Lecanorales, with some researchers proposing its placement in the Pilocarpaceae or the resurrection of the family Schadoniaceae.
-The genus currently comprises four recognised species.
+While traditionally placed in the family Ramalinaceae, recent studies have suggested its classification may be uncertain within the order Lecanorales, with some researchers proposing its placement in the Ectolechiaceae or the resurrection of the family Schadoniaceae.
+The genus currently comprises three recognised species.

 Taxonomy

 The genus was established by the German lichenologist Gustav Wilhelm Körber, with S. alpina assigned as the type species.

-Although Schadonia has traditionally been placed in the family Ramalinaceae, in some more recent publications it is classified in the Pilocarpaceae.
+Although Schadonia has traditionally been placed in the family Ramalinaceae, in some more recent publications it is classified in the Pilocarpaceae (this family is now synonymized with Ectolechiaceae).
 In the 2024 Revisions of British and Irish Lichens series, the genus Schadonia is described as having an "uncertain position within the Lecanorales", and the possibility of resurrecting the family Schadoniaceae, originally proposed by Josef Hafellner in 1984, is mentioned.
 In the first comprehensive molecular phylogeny of the Ramalinaceae, published in 2018, Kistenich and colleagues determined that Schadonia fecunda fell outside of the Ramalinaceae, and suggested the possible exclusion of the genus from the family.